Addvilz/eventmachine/README.md

 I found this to be a major issue while using other event emmiter implementations, for example, the one from backbone.

-You can read more about the effect this has in [this StackOverflow question](http://stackoverflow.com/questions/779379/why-is-settimeoutfn-0-sometimes-useful).
+You can read more about the effect this has in [this StackOverflow question](http://stackoverflow.com/questions/779379/why-is-settimeoutfn-0-sometimes-useful), especially [this answer](http://stackoverflow.com/a/4575011/1653859).

 ### Dependencies